hm-lang/core/proposals/README.md

 If the return type from a function has multiple fields, we can grab them using the notation `{Field1:, Field2;, Field3=} doStuff()`, where `doStuff` has a function signature of `(): {Field1: field1, Field2: field2, Field3: field3, ...}`,
-and `...` are optional, ignored return fields.
+and `...` are optional ignored return fields.
 In the example, we're declaring `Field1` as readonly, `Field2` as writable, and `Field3` is an existing variable that we're updating (which should be writeable), but any combination of `;`, `:`, and `=` are possible.
 The standard case, however, is to declare (or reassign) all